silnrsi/font-awami/source/graphite/README.txt

 nastaliq_complexShapes.gdh	This file contains a single class of glyphs that need extra octabox
 										metrics to handle their complex (concave) shape.
-										This allows collsion fixing to be adequately smart. nastaliq_positioning.gdh	Graphite positioning rules for Awami Nastaliq
+										This allows collision fixing to be adequately smart. nastaliq_positioning.gdh	Graphite positioning rules for Awami Nastaliq

 nastaliq_separateNuqtas.gdh	Graphite rules to separate base forms from nuqtas (keeping the nuqtas in the glyph stream)

 nastaliq_shaping.gdh	Graphite substitution rules for Awami Nastaliq

+octabox.json	Used in wscript.
+See octalap.md in documentation folder